Doctor-trusted hair loss treatments

 Finasteride is considered the gold standard for genetic hair loss.
 For most men, it works well, and there’s no need to switch.

-One 10-year study on men using finasteride for androgenetic alopecia found that 99 percent experienced no worsening of hair loss during treatment.
-What’s more, 91 percent saw improvements in hair growth while using finasteride.
+In a 10-year study on men taking finasteride for androgenetic alopecia, 99 percent experienced no worsening of hair loss during treatment, and 91 percent saw improvements in hair growth.

 Having said that, not every single man will get results from this medication.